-WTI Crude Oil Futures are on the upside.
-Saudi Arabia says it will pump 7.492M b/d crude oil in June, reaching the lowest level in 18 years.
-Later today, API would release the change of U.S. oil stockpile data for May 8.
+WTI Crude Oil Futures are facing a consolidation from a three-month high.
+Later today, API would release the change of U.S. oil stockpile data for June 5.

 US Equity Snapshot